About me

 Qualifications and experience:

-In addition to lived experience of managing multiple conditions, I have an undergraduate degree in Psychology and a graduate Masters of Occupational Therapy.
-I was a support worker for many years before becoming an occupational therapist.
-I have also facilitated peer support groups for people with ME/CFS, provided mentoring to disability support workers and other health professionals, and worked as a DBT Coach, DBT skills teacher and care coordinator in a residential mental health setting.
+In addition to lived experience of neurodivergence and chronic illness, I have an undergraduate degree in Psychology and a graduate Masters of Occupational Therapy.
+I was a disability support worker for many years before becoming an occupational therapist.
+I have also facilitated peer support groups, provided mentoring and supervision to disability support workers and other health professionals, and worked as a DBT Coach, DBT skills teacher and care coordinator in a residential mental health setting.

-I have just finished a Postgraduate Certificate in Mental Health and Addictions and am a lover of lifelong learning and do lots of continuing professional development and reading in the areas of chronic illness and pain management, sensory processing, neurodivergence and neurodiversity affirming practice, recovery approaches, trauma and somatics.
+I have a Postgraduate Certificate in Mental Health and Addictions and am a lover of lifelong learning and do lots of continuing professional development and reading in the areas of chronic illness and pain management, sensory processing, neurodivergence and neurodiversity affirming practice, ACT, recovery approaches, trauma, nervous system regulation and somatics.
+I have recently completed training in supervision and am looking forward to using my OT skills in a different way and following my passion in supporting other health professionals.

 Hobbies/Interests: